-Alcom Electronicos de Mexico manufactures electrical components for the automotive industry in their Reynosa, Mexico facility.
+Alcom Electronicos de Mexico manufactures electrical components for the automotive industry in their Reynosa, MX facility.
 The products are distributed in the United States, Canada, Asia, South America and Europe.

-The dramatic improvement in the automotive market over the last few years brought increased production demands that Alcom was challenged to meet in their existing 236,800 sq ft facility.
+With a dramatic improvement in the automotive market, Alcom was challenged to meet the increased production demands in their existing 236,800 sq. ft. facility.
 Manufacturing and storage space was insufficient, and the 3,000 employees were already spread over two production shifts.

 Coupled with increasing the workforce to 3,650, Alcom now has the space to more easily handle the growing production demand.

 We are very familiar with the PFlow product line, so we took the project lead on the local level.
 We worked with PFlow to get the specs just right, expedite the process, and integrate several custom features that were requested.Marco Dávila